DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 `The Cursor Left Key`_
   Go to the previous item on the current line.
-  If on the first item of a line then go to the last one on the previous line.
-  If on the first item on a home screen then go to the last one on the nearest previous home screen that isn't empty.
+  If on the first item of a line then go to the last item on the same line of the nearest previous home screen that isn't empty.

 `The Cursor Right Key`_
   Go to the next item on the current line.
-  If on the last item of a line
-  then go to the first one on the next line.
-  If on the last item on a home screen then go to the first one on the nearest next home screen that isn't empty.
+  If on the last item of a line then go to the first item on the same line of the nearest next home screen that isn't empty.

 `The Cursor Up Key`_
   Go to the nearest item on the previous line.